 Circle one: Mid-Year End-of-Year Other:

 (date)

-Please rate your Supervisor on the following areas using the scale below:
+Please rate your Supervisor on the following g areas using the scale below:

-- 1- Unsatisfactory

-2- Below Average

-- 3- Satisfactory

-- 4- Above Average
+2- 3- 4- 5- Unsatisfactory Below Average Satisfactory Above Average Excellent

-- 5- Excellent

-- N/A- Not a focus of supervision
+N/A A- Not a focus of supervision

-1. Ability to create a supportive supervisory atmosphere promotive of self-care.
+1. Ability to create Comments:

-2. Ability to assist you with developing reflective practice skills.
+2. Ability to assist Comments:

-3. Ability to enhance your assessment knowledge, abilities, and skills.
+3. Ability to enhan ce your assessme ent knowledge, abilitie es, and skills.

-4. Level of sensitivity displayed in reference to diversity issues, and ability to enhance your individual and cultural diversity knowledge, abilities, and skills.
 Comments:

+4. Level of sensitiv vity displayed in 1 reference to diversity issues, and ability to enhance your

+individual and cultural dive rsity knowledge, abilities, and skills.

+Comments:

-5. Ability to enhance your intervention knowledge, abilities, and skills.
+5. Ability to enhan ce your intervent ion knowledge, abiliti ies, and skills.

 Comments: